 - Tablet mode allows the device to be rotated to portrait mode, which degrades the student experience when testing on the Nextera Test Delivery System.

-Questar will continue to review these 2:1 devices for future CBT administrations.
-Please contact Questar Customer Service if you have any questions regarding whether or not your students are using a fully supported device for the operational CBT spring 2020 administrations.
+NWEA will continue to review these 2:1 devices for future CBT administrations.
+Please contact NWEA Customer Service if you have any questions regarding whether or not your students are using a fully supported device for operational CBT administrations.